StarRocks/starrocks/docs/table_design/Data_distribution.md

 - **Partition a table on a date-type column (DATE and DATETIME) at the table creation**

-  When the partition column is of date type, during table creation, you can use `START` and `END` to specify the start date and end date for all the partitions created at a time, and `EVERY` to specify the partition increment value.
+  When the partitioning column is of date type, during table creation, you can use `START` and `END` to specify the start date and end date for all the partitions created at a time, and `EVERY` to specify the partition increment value.
 The `EVERY` uses the `INTERVAL` keyword to indicate the date interval, and currently supports date intervals to be `HOUR` (since version 3.0), `DAY`, `WEEK`, `MONTH`, and `YEAR`.

   In the following example, the date range of all the partitions created at a time starts from 2021-01-01 and ends on 2021-01-04, with an increment value of one day: